konik32/openrest/README.md

 ## DTO mechanism

 OpenRest provides DTO mechanism that is very similar to Projection mechanism in Spring Data Rest.
-Every DTO is an object created from JSON web request and then it is mapped to specified entity field by field in POST, PUT requests or by getters/setters in PATCH requests.
+Every DTO is an object created from JSON web request and then it is mapped to specified entity field by field in POST and PUT requests or by getters/setters in PATCH requests.
 Uknown fields are ignored.
-The idea behind DTO mechanism was to decrease the number of controllers' endpoints and create, update entities by using DTO, events and services.
+The idea behind DTO mechanism was to decrease the number of controllers' endpoints and create, update entities by using DTOs, events and services.

 ## @Dto